 - You can then attend your appointment at the Jefatura de Tráfico office, pay the associated fee, and completed the official transfer of the vehicle.

 As well as the cost of purchasing the vehicle, the buyer will also have to pay a fee of €54.60 (mopeds €27.30) to the local traffic office (Jefatura de Tráfico) for the official transfer of the vehicle.
 You will also need to pay a transfer tax to the Hacienda tax office which is currently set at 4% of the purchase price.
 The seller will also need to pay €8.50 to inform the DGT traffic department of the sale of the vehicle.

 Are you thinking of moving to Spain, and buying a new property, and a new car?
 Perhaps you’ve always imagined having your own Spanish bolt hole for getaways and holidays?
-Our locally based property experts can help.
+Here at Right Casa Estates, we can help you find the perfect properties on the Costa Del Sol, from Calahonda to La Cala, from Alhaurin el Grande to Alhaurin de la Torre.
 We’re perfectly placed to help you find the right home for you, and turn your dreams into a reality.